Securing the Cluster

 Authentication

-Any administrator can add additional administrators through the scyld-adminctl command whose arguments match the other scyld-*ctl commands as described in the Reference Guide.
-We suggest that administrators add accounts for themselves through this tool, and thereafter clear the auth.tmpadmins variable.
-This variable is only intended to be used during early installation, for small experimental clusters, or when recovering from some sort of failure.
+After installation, any administrator can add additional administrators through the scyld-adminctl command whose arguments match the other scyld-*ctl commands as described in the Reference Guide.
+In the event of recovery, we suggest that administrators add accounts for themselves through this tool, and thereafter comment out or clear the auth.tmpadmins variable.

-When deploying ClusterWare, the plugins.auth variable will be set to "appauth".
-This plugin executes the command defined in the appauth.app_path variable as user root.
+The "appauth" plugin executes the command defined in the appauth.app_path variable as user root.
 The default implementation of that command is provided by /opt/scyld/clusterware/bin/pam_authenticator.
 This implementation interfaces with the PAM authentication system using the /etc/pam.d/cw_check_user configuration file.
 The contents of this file initially use local system authentication, although this can be modified to authenticate against any mechanism available through the PAM system.
-Please see PAM documentation provided by your distro as well as the main PAM project.
-See the Red Hat https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/pluggable_authentication_modules documentation.
+For details, see the PAM documentation provided by your distro, the main PAM project, and the Red Hat https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/pluggable_authentication_modules documentation.

 Administrators can provide authentication methods beyond PAM by implementing a script or application and providing it via the appauth.app_path variable.
 Appropriate applications should start with no arguments, read a username and password separated by a newline from stdin , and reply with either yes or no followed by a newline on stdout.
 For example, a test run of pam_authenticator looks like: